Faced with some of the toughest challenges in memory, if businesses are going to survive, we must, together, prepare for the expected battles ahead.

 Further, Illinois has a higher passage rate than federal laws, placing a higher emphasis on the need to monitor state laws.

 Bill Passage Rate

 Given the uniquely diverse scope of retailing, as well as the complexities of our state, the issue areas impacted by state and local regulations are astounding.
-At the close of the 99th General Assembly, 2015-2016, there were over 15,000 bills, amendments, and resolutions filed in the state and over 10,000 ordinance proposals, amendments, and resolutions filled at the Chicago City Council.
+At the close of the 100th General Assembly, there were over 9,000 bills introductions as well as a thousand-plus amendments and resolutions filed in the state.
+In the Chicago City Council there were over 8,000 ordinance proposals, amendments, and resolutions filled, too.
 Each legislative introduction and amendment was read and carefully analyzed by IRMA staff.
-Below are just a few of our recent significant wins.
+Below are just a few significant wins.

 Vendor Collection Allowance